karthikkomati/GmailDB/README.md

-Readind data from gmail and storing it in a mysql database.
+Reading data from gmail using google API and storing it in a mysql database.